vincentleeuwen/python-cooking-with-objects/README.md

 ### 7. Test if it all works

 - Open the terminal
-- Run the pizzeria class with python `python pizzeria.py`
+- Run the pizzeria class with python `ipython pizzeria.py`
 - Should display: `"Good day.
 Welcome to our lovely little restaurant"`

 ### 8. Save your progress